transccc/iot-project/README.md

             }
 payload_json = ujson.dumps(payload)
 ```
-This JSON payload is then published to the MQTT broker as follows:
+This JSON payload is then published in a packet to the MQTT broker as follows:

 ```
   if boot.client: